-Project Risk Management Strategy – Defining Threats and Taking Opportunities
+Defining Threats and Taking Opportunities by Risk Management Strategy

-Following the given project risk management definition, in any project there are both threats and opportunities.
-A project risk manager is a person how should take care of mitigating the likelihood and impact threats and taking opportunities.
-That person needs to understand the project risk management definition to design a high-level plan for how project risks and opportunities will be managed during the course of the project.
-Such a plan will be the foundation for immediately initiating the project risk management process and utilizing risk management resources throughout the life of the project.
+In this context, in any project there are both threats and opportunities.
+A risk manager is a person how should take care of mitigating the likelihood of risk, while reducing the impact of threats and exploiting opportunities.
+That person needs to design a high-level plan of actions on how risks and opportunities will be managed during the course of work.
+Such a plan will be the foundation for immediately initiating the risk management process and utilizing necessary resources throughout the implementation lifecycle.

-A project risk management strategy template is about the following:
+A risk management strategy is about the following:

 • Developing the risk and opportunity management plan